-- The respondent missed the filing deadline set by the IJ for submitting an application for cancellation of removal due to his representative's admitted error203 - The respondent's counsel failed to identify relevant immigration relief, including failure to develop or present an asylum claim,204 or - The respondent's former attorney did not tell him about the hearing until the night before (respondent lived in New York and the hearing was in Atlanta), resulting in an in absentia removal order.205 In this case, the BIA had previously denied the motion for failure to comply with Lozada and granted the motion after Lozada compliance.
+- The respondent's counsel failed to identify relevant immigration relief, including failure to develop or present an asylum claim, or - The respondent's former attorney did not tell him about the hearing until the night before (respondent lived in New York and the hearing was in Atlanta), resulting in an in absentia removal order.
+In this case, the BIA had previously denied the motion for failure to comply with Lozada and granted the motion after Lozada compliance.